Women and Kidney Disease

 Urinary tract infections (UTIs) lead to nearly 10 million healthcare visits each year and, if not treated early, the germs can travel up to the kidneys and cause a worse type of infection, called pyelonephritis (pie-yeh-low-nef-right-us).
 UTIs and kidney infections are more common in women and the risk increases in pregnancy.

-Women have added risks for CKD
+Women Have Added Risks for CKD

 Women's health is unique.
 One thing we know for certain is that women of child-bearing age face different problems than men when it comes to kidney disease.
 Women with CKD are generally discouraged from using “the pill” as a birth control method due to a greater chance for an increase in blood pressure and blood clots that can make kidney disease worse.
 Women with CKD may have more problems with pregnancy, causing increased risk to the mother and the child.
 Even women without CKD may be at risk during both pregnancy and birth because of pre-eclampsia and other problems that increase blood pressure and put a strain on the kidneys.
 Prenatal care is therefore crucial for all pregnant women for this very reason.
 Pre-eclampsia and high blood pressure when pregnant can lead to kidney failure and the risk for CKD later in life.